dmitrijslasko/lumberjack-bot/README.md

 # LumberJack bot – autoplaying bot

-This bot plays the LumberJack game (https://telegram.games/telegram-games/lumberjack/).
+This bot plays the LumberJack game (https://telegram.games/telegram-games/lumberjack/), found in Telegram.

 **It does it by going through a typical cycle:**
 1. making a part-screen screenshot